Skip to main menu Skip to content Skip to footer

 Matthew Nock, PhD

-In addition to conducting research, Dr. Nock has been a consultant and scientific advisor to the National Institutes of Health, the World Health Organization’s World Mental Health Survey Initiative, the American Psychological Association, and the American Psychiatric Association DSM-5 Childhood and Adolescent Disorder Work Group.
+Dr. Nock’s contributions have been recognized with multiple early career awards and a MacArthur Fellowship.
+He has served as a consultant and scientific advisor to the National Institutes of Health, the World Health Organization’s World Mental Health Survey Initiative, the American Psychological Association, and the American Psychiatric Association DSM-5 Childhood and Adolescent Disorder Work Group.

-Dr. Nock received his PhD in psychology from Yale University and completed his clinical internship at Bellevue Hospital and the New York University Child Study Center.
+He received his PhD in psychology from Yale University and completed his clinical internship at Bellevue Hospital and the NYU Child Study Center.